Aerijo/napi-oniguruma/README.md

 ## Features

 This module uses the lastest Oniguruma regex release (6.9.4), and aims to keep it up to date.
 It uses N-API bindings, allowing the same binary to work across [all future NodeJS versions](https://nodejs.org/en/docs/guides/abi-stability/#n-api).
+The implementation is based on `node-oniguruma`, but rewritten in C, some interface differences, and with added promise support.

 To interface with the regular expressions, there is a choice of
 - Synchronous calls with `scanner.findNextMatchSync` (fastest, but blocks the main thread)